Naveed-SNR/Potato-FPS/README.md

 ## Screenshots

-Here's a glimpse of what Potato-FPS looks like:
+Here's a glimpse of what College IO looks like:

 ![Screenshot 1](./screenshots/1.png)
 *Instructions*